Here's our 5 tips on how to get the most out of working with an interior designer for a great experience and an equally great result.

 Interior designers have the ability to see spaces in a unique way, and to make your vision a reality.
 “While you may have specific ideas about creating your perfect space, restricting them can defeat the purpose of getting an interior designer,” warns Chris, who says that dictating everything to them restricts their creative flair.
 “It’s a form of art, so don’t stifle them.
 Find one you trust and let them go for it.”

-If you’re looking for expert advice on finding the perfect contemporary furniture for your home, call us (09) 302 2651 to arrange free expert advice with our design consultant service.
+If you’re looking for expert advice on finding the perfect contemporary furniture for your home, call us (09) 302 2651 to arrange free expert advice with our in-store design consultant service.

 If you're after an Interior Design service that goes beyond furniture, ask to be put in touch with one of our Bauhaus Platinum Designers.